Raising Bilingual Children – Mistakes Parents Make

 3. Buying expensive toys and materials

 Raising bilingual children doesn’t have to be expensive.
 Your child doesn’t need lots of expensive materials, a few simple things to use to aid their language development is enough.
 The main thing is using them in the right way to encourage conversation with you.
-Books are fantastic for this, reading to your child is one of the best ways to build their vocabulary and aid in their comprehension.
+Reading books are fantastic for this, reading to your child is one of the best ways to build their vocabulary and aid in their comprehension.

 4. Correcting your child too much